jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Stream #0:2 -> #0:1 (ac3 (native) -> aac (native))
 ```

+### Configuring Tone mapping

+Tone mapping with Nvidia NVENC and AMD AMF is through OpenCL image support.

+    > [!NOTE]
+    > Make sure the hardware acceleration is well configured before reading this section.

+1. On Windows: Install the latest Nvidia or AMD driver is fairly enough.

+2. On Linux or docker:

+   - For Nvidia cards, install `nvidia-opencl-icd` on Debian/Ubuntu.
+Install `opencl-nvidia` on Arch.

+    ```sh
+    sudo apt update
+    sudo apt install nvidia-opencl-icd
+    ```
+    ```sh
+    sudo pacman -Sy
+    sudo pacman -S opencl-nvidia
+    ```

+   - For AMD cards, install `amdgpu-pro` with opencl arguments.
+See **Configuring AMD AMF encoding on Ubuntu 18.04 or 20.04 LTS** for more details.

+    ```sh
+    sudo ./amdgpu-pro-install -y --opencl=pal,legacy
+    ```

+3. Check the OpenCL device status.
+You will see corresponding vendor name if it goes well.

+   - Use `clinfo`: Install `clinfo` before using it. `sudo apt install clinfo` on Debian/Ubuntu or `sudo pacman -S clinfo` on Arch.
+Then `sudo clinfo`

+   - Use `jellyfin-ffmpeg`: `/usr/lib/jellyfin-ffmpeg/ffmpeg -v debug -init_hw_device opencl`

 ### Configuring VAAPI acceleration on Debian/Ubuntu from `.deb` packages

 Configuring VAAPI on Debian/Ubuntu requires some additional configuration to ensure permissions are correct.